 If you write webpages, it can really make you grind your teeth.
 All the good things that you'd like to be able to do, it still doesn't support, even after the competition has been doing it for years (transparent PNG image files [PNGs were developed circa 1996], quite a lot of CSS [circa 1996] used to style webpages, even HTML [circa 1997] used to write webpages, etc.).
 So you end up dumbing-down what could be a well-done webpage, and/or filling it with gumph, just to suit Microsoft's Internet Explorer.
 Or, you simply ignore it.

-Yes, it's easy to bash Microsoft, there's just so many thing wrong with it.
-And I have no problems justifying doing so, they don't try hard enough to make it better, and they actively make things worse.
+Yes, it's easy to bash Microsoft, there's just so many things wrong with it.
+They've worked hard to earn their insults, it'd be rude not to.
+And I have no problems justifying doing so, they don't try hard enough to make it better, they actively make things worse.
 Those that understand these things have spent years trying to get Microsoft to pull its finger out, but it falls on deaf ears.
-They've been advised, there's even some forty-plus years of computing history to draw experience from, they just don't give a damn.
+They've been advised, there's even some forty-plus years of computing history to draw experience from, but they just don't give a damn.
 All that's left to do is advocate avoidance of Microsoft products.
 Microsoft is the problem, not-Microsoft is the solution.
 Linux is but one of them.